opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/nat_dnat_rule_v2.md

 * `internal_service_port` - (Required) Specifies port used by ECSs or BMSs to provide services for external systems.
 Changing this creates a new resource.

-* `nat_gateway_id` - (Required) ID of the nat gateway this dnat rule belongs to.
+* `nat_gateway_id` - (Required) ID of the NAT gateway this DNAT rule belongs to.
-   Changing this creates a new dnat rule.
+   Changing this creates a new DNAT rule.

+-> You can create a DNAT rule only when status of the NAT gateway is set to `ACTIVE` and `admin_state_up` of the NAT gateway administrator to `True`.

 * `port_id` - (Optional) Specifies the port ID of an ECS or a BMS.
-  This parameter and private_ip are alternative.
-Changing this creates a new dnat rule.
+  This parameter and `private_ip` are alternative.
+Changing this creates a new DNAT rule.

 * `private_ip` - (Optional) Specifies the private IP address of a user, for example, the IP address of a VPC for dedicated connection.
-  This parameter and port_id are alternative.
-  Changing this creates a new dnat rule.
+  This parameter and `port_id` are alternative.
+Changing this creates a new DNAT rule.

 * `protocol` - (Required) Specifies the protocol type.
-Currently, TCP, UDP, and ANY are supported.
-  Changing this creates a new dnat rule.
+Currently, `tcp`, `udp`, and `any` are supported.
+Changing this creates a new DNAT rule.

+-> If you create a rule that applies to all port types, set `internal_service_port` to `0`, `external_service_port` to `0`, and `protocol` to `any`.

 * `external_service_port` - (Required) Specifies port used by ECSs or BMSs to provide services for external systems.
-  Changing this creates a new dnat rule.
+Changing this creates a new DNAT rule.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

-* `created_at` - Dnat rule creation time.
+* `created_at` - DNAT rule creation time.

-* `status` - Dnat rule status.
+* `status` - DNAT rule status.

 * `floating_ip_address` - The actual floating IP address.

 ## Import

-Dnat can be imported using the following format:
+DNAT can be imported using the following format:

 ```sh
 terraform import opentelekomcloud_nat_dnat_rule_v2.dnat_1 f4f783a7-b908-4215-b018-724960e5df4a